 If you should have any questions, do not hesitate to contact Anita Grossman (anitaj48aol.com) with any concerns!

 Bark to the Park

-The Animal Ministry will once again have a team to walk in the annual Bark to the Park event to benefit Pawmetto Lifeline on Saturday, April 8.
-You don’t need to walk!
-Donations are gratefully accepted and both registration fees and donations are completely tax-deductible!
-Pawmetto Lifeline is an animal rescue organization that works to address the problems created by pet overpopulation and include: Adoption, Medical, Rescue, and Education.
+The Animal Ministry had a team to walk in the annual Bark to the Park event to benefit Pawmetto Lifeline on Saturday, April 8, 2016.
+Donations were gratefully accepted to help Pawmetto Lifeline, an animal rescue organization that works to address the problems created by pet overpopulation and include: Adoption, Medical, Rescue, and Education.